iobroker-community-adapters/ioBroker.wolf-smartset/README.md

 - (flingo64) ParameterId lists for each Wolf BundleId created and show `BundleIds` for each channel added
 - (flingo64) Support for two sepearate poll cycles to avoid server abuse reactions has been added.
 - (flingo64) Switched AdminUI to `jsconConfig`.

-### 2.0.0-internal
-- (flingo64) further internal changes omitted from news section due to size limitations
-  - Demystified (decoded) API constants (array _021a[])
-  - All API strings (URL, paths, params) as constants
-  - Fixed various typechecker and eslint/prettier warnings
-  - Replaced deprecated ioBroker async functions by sync function equivalents
-  - Re-ordered and renamed private functions in main.js and admin/wss.js
-  - Reorganized adapter initialization / openIdInit for more robust error handling
-  - Added openId logout on instance unload to force a fresh AuthN on next adapter start
-  - Added API Profiling option to track requested BundleId / # of requested params and # of returned params / # of returned values
-  - Migrated translations from words.js to i18n
-  - Added complete translation for all adapter instance setting strings
-  - Disabled code for caching of auth data to allow a clean re-auth when required by server or on adapter reload
-  - Added optional Check for public IP changes for faster Wolf Smartset expert session recovery
-  - README: added descriptions on all instance settings and adpater operation

 ## License
 MIT License